 2. Hot Air Balloon, Bath

 For a different perspective of this beautiful city, fly in a hot air balloon over Bath!
-Fly Away Ballooning offers private flights for couples, small groups and families of up to 6 people, allowing you to enjoy this once in a lifetime experience.
+Fly Away Ballooning offers private and shared flights for couples, small groups and families of up to 8 people, allowing you to enjoy this once in a lifetime experience.

 Soar over the city, see the ancient roofs from the peace of the clouds and gain a unique insight into the architecture and layout of this incredible city.
 There is no better way to honour a town that’s defied time and technology, much like ballooning itself!